Who's going to the sacrifice: The lamb of God or just more lambs?

 sacrifice.
 Lamb of God, who takes away the sins of the world, who grants us peace.

-view of European traditions.
+Only a fool would look to Germany in hope.
 Christianity may preach love your enemy, but, in

-its relations with the Orient, with Africa, with Asia, Europe has more often
+its relations with the Orient, with Africa, with Asia, Europe massacres everything in its way.
+There has been very little

 Christianity in how Europe deals with non-Christians; there are people alive